oldu73/doc/docs/javascript/training/14-asynchronous-browser/102-polyfill-webpack.md

 ## Webpack setup

+Webpack alone does not take care of adding polyfills to your application, you must use Babel and Browserlist which is a dependency of Babel.

 Webpack setup to use polyfills, in a terminal, at the root folder level of the project, type in the command below:

 ```console